DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p><strong><em>Devour.</em></strong> In response to a creature moving within his reach for the first time on a turn, Kiril attacks it with his bite if he isn't currently biting another creature.
 If the attack misses, that creature has advantage on its next attack against Kiril before the start of its next turn.</p>
 <p><strong><em>Pin.</em></strong> In response to being missed by an attack made by a creature within reach or a creature leaving his reach, Kiril attacks it with his claws.
 If he grapples the creature, it must succeed on an additional DC 19 Strength saving throw or fall prone.</p>
 </div>

+> [!warning] **Dragging Grappled Creatures**
+> Remember that Kiril's second phase, as a Huge creature, isn't slowed while grappling and dragging a Medium or smaller creature, as noted in <span class="citation">Moving a Grappled Target (Player's Handbook, p.
+195)</span>.

 ## Q5c.
 Kiril Vanquished
 Shortly after Kiril is defeated, if Emil is present, the **werewolves** amongst the pack assume their human forms to greet him.
 Read: